Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 18 Desember 2024 19.50.19 UTC
+- WIB: Rabu, 18 Desember 2024 20.31.59 UTC
-- WITA: Rabu, 18 Desember 2024 20.50.19 UTC
+- WITA: Rabu, 18 Desember 2024 21.31.59 UTC
-- WIT: Rabu, 18 Desember 2024 21.50.19 UTC
+- WIT: Rabu, 18 Desember 2024 22.31.59 UTC

 Kutipan Inspiratif:
-"I hated every minute of training, but I said, 'Don't quit.
-Suffer now and live the rest of your life as a champion.'"
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: inspirational
+Kategori: motivational